albar965/littlenavmap-manual/en/WEBSERVER.md

 * `Reload Map`: Reload the map manually.
 * `User Aircraft`: Centers the user aircraft on the map.
 * `Flight Plan`: Centers the flight plan on the map.
-* `Show Airport`: Jumps the the airport which ICAO ident is given in the input field to the left of this button.
+* `Show Airport`: Jumps the airport which ICAO ident is given in the input field to the left of this button.
 Press the `Return` key or this button to jump to the airport.

 ##### Map Navigation